AllenNeuralDynamics/aind-file-standards/documentation_standards/data_acquisition_doc_standard.md

 pip install <package_name>
 ```

-If your package is not on PyPI, you can encourage a local build with:
+If your package is not on PyPI, or if you want to provide development installation instructions, you can encourage a local build with:

 ```
 pip install -e .